-The Three-Way Branch instruction is used for looping while waiting for a conditional event to come true.
-If the event does not come true after some number of microinstructions, then a branch is taken to another microprogram sequence.
-This is depicted in Figure 1 showing the IDT39C10's flow diagram and is also described in full detail in the IDT39C10's instruction operational summary.
+The Three Way Branch instruction is used for looping while waiting for a conditional event to come true.
+If the event does not come true after some number of microinstructions, a branch is taken to another microprogram sequence.
+This is depicted in Figure 1 showing the IDT49C410 flow diagrams and is also described in full detail in the IDT49C410's instruction operational summary.
 Operation of the instruction is such that any time the external conditional test input is passed, the next microinstruction will be that associated with the program counter and the loop will be left.
 The stack is also popped.
 Thus, the external test input overrides the other possibilities.
-Should the external conditional test input not be true, the rest of the operation is controlled by the internal counter.
-If the counter is not equal to 0, the loop is taken by selecting the address on the top of the stack as the address out of the Y outputs of the IDT39C10s.
+Should the external test input not be true, the rest of the operation is controlled by the internal counter.
+If the counter is not equal to 0, the loop is taken by selecting the address on the top of the stack as the address out of the Y outputs of the IDT49C410.
 In addition, the counter is decremented.
 Should the external conditional test input be failed and the counter also have counted to 0, this instruction "times out".
-The result is that the stack is popped and a branch is taken to the address presented to the Dinputs of the IDT39C10 microprogram sequencers.
+The result is that the stack is popped and a branch is taken to the address presented to the D inputs of the IDT49C410 microprogram sequencer.
 This address is usually provided by the external pipeline register.